So we’re back home and back to the daily routine and now its time to share some more of our holiday!

 So it was set.
 We had a date and a country, we just needed to find a hotel.

-Again we went back to the people in the know and several recommended Sand’s Beach Resort, Costa Teguise as an ideal place.
-It was described as a family friendly but relaxing place to visit.
+Again we went back to the people in the know and several recommended Sand’s Beach Resort, Costa Teguise is an ideal place.
+It was described as a family-friendly but relaxing place to visit.

-After looking round I found our best deal (with cash back!) which cost a little over £500 for the 4 of us for 14 nights in a 1 bedroom superior apartment, self catering.
+Sands beach hotel Lanzarote is based in the perfect location for a bit of relaxation without being too far from the main town of Costa Teguise.
+After looking around I found our best deal (with cashback!) which cost a little over £500 for the 4 of us for 14 nights in a 1 bedroom superior apartment, self-catering.
 Once I had booked it we then found out that around 10 people we knew and worked with had stayed there and recommended it!

 Before we headed out to Lanzarote we booked a few bits through their website, these included a welcome pack with the essentials such as bread and milk plus more importantly our transfers from the airport and back.
 These were both easy to book and were paid for at the hotel after our stay.